Robert Morris (financier): U.S. Senator

 In the early 1790s, the country became increasingly polarized between the Democratic-Republican Party, led by Jefferson and Madison, and the Federalist Party, led by Hamilton.
 Though Morris was less focused on politics after the Compromise of 1790, he supported most of Hamilton's policies and aligned with the Federalist Party.
 Morris especially supported Hamilton's proposal for the establishment of a national bank.
 Despite the opposition of Madison and other Southern leaders, Congress approved the establishment of the First Bank of the United States in 1791.
 While Morris served in Congress, a new political elite emerged in Philadelphia.
 These new leaders generally respected Morris, but most did not look to him for leadership.
 With Morris playing little active role, they called a convention that revised the state constitution that included many of the alterations that Morris had long favored, including a bicameral legislature, a state governor with the power to veto bills, and a judiciary with life tenure.
+Morris also defeated the Pennsylvania "Test Laws" which disenfranchised religious minorities in the state, including Quakers, Anabaptists, and Jewish people.